dacr/the-rules-for-good-code-examples/README.md

 }
 StringOperations.execute()
 ```
+This example comes from [a bigger one][strops] I maintain whose purpose is a sheet cheat about advanced operations on strings.

 **So when executed, the output describes exactly what it does, and even more, as this is unit tests based it will
 fail until you give the right implementation !
 Or until you've understood what's going on ;)**

-### Manage and share rule
+### Manageable and shareable rule

 Once you've written dozens of examples, you'll quickly need to industrialize their life cycle.
 It will mean :
+- how to deal with maintenance ?
 - how to share them ?
 Publicly or internally ?
 - how to let people react over them ?
 - how to manage their change history ?
 - how to write them from your perspective or from the team one ?
 - how to search through your examples ?

-All of this require some good practices, and tooling.
+All of these require some good practices, and tooling.
 Among the good practices one of the most important one is
 to insert within each of your example some meta-data in order to give more insights about it.
 You can add several meta-data
-fields such as a short description, a keyword list, some licensing information, ... which will greatly help your
+fields such as a short description, a keywords list, some licensing information, ... which will greatly help your
 examples life-cycle management.

-In fact this is quite easy thanks to :
+In fact this is quite easy thanks to this simple recipe :
 - GIT repository to store all your examples
   - store your examples or your team collective examples inside a GIT repository
+  - this repository can be kept private or limited to given set of people
 - [Gitlab snippets][snippets]/[Github gists][gists] solutions to share small code example, as they
   - give an easy way to publish and share any numbers of examples
   - provide user interactions for each example (comments, starring, ...)
   - provide a search engine
-  - store the history of all exampleschanges
+  - store the history of all examples changes
 - And it becomes even easier by using the [code-examples-manager][cem] project
   - it automates everything, and becomes mandatory as soon as you have dozens of examples.
   - Take a look to my publicly [shared examples knowledge bases][dacr-gists-overview]